AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 By default, Jekyll looks for all of your site's pages at the root of your project directory.
 This is to ensure that, for example, `index.html` appears under `_site/index.html` once your site is built, as we saw in the previous section.

 The Jekyll starter already comes with two such files at the root of the project: `index.md` (which gets compiled to `index.html`) and `about.md` (which gets compiled to `about.html`).
 However, as you can imagine, dumping all of your non-post page files into the root of the project directory is not ideal if you want to keep things organized, especially if you end up having lots of pages.
-So instead, we can store our pages in a `_pages/` directory and tell Jekyll where to look for them.
+So instead, we can store our pages in a custom `_pages/` directory and tell Jekyll where to look for them.

 First, create this directory, either via a UI or Bash: